 Baba, means to hold in high regard, something uniquely special, prized and praiseworthy.
 While there are objects, incidents and people from all over the world that could be labeled ‘baba’, at Babatek we enjoy sharing some of the latest technical advances offered.
 Although electronics are forever changing and evolving, what may be considered today to be a luxury, to an ever widening horizon, the light line of new babatek is unending.

 A tech company known as V-MODA is a premier supplier of luxury headphones.
-They recently announced their new custom 3D Printed jackets created via an additive manufacturing process.
+Their web design washington dc based company recently announced their new custom 3D Printed jackets created via an additive manufacturing process.
 The basic headphone is their Crossfade M-100 standard model and priced at a reasonable $270.
 With options to customize the color, shield aesthetic and design, the price can skyrocket to as much as $40,000.
 Yes $40,000.

 The options are fairly unlimited, and you can even monogram your personal piece.
 In the photo below you’ll notice the white base color with a platinum shield and a 3-D studded design with gold screws.
 Of course you don’t have to go quite to those extents, it all depends on the size of your wallet and imagination – but this is very babatek.

 Wearing your tech has been more widely accepted outside the Star Trek convention circles since the introduction of the digital smart watch.
 Although the word is they suffer from “feature bloat”, and have a long way to go before they become everyone’s gadget of choice, they are still on the rise.
 With over 60 different wearable gizmos to choose from, anyone can go outside of the normal time and date jaundra.